Tagirijus/AddShortcuts/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

 A plugin, which adds certain shortcuts to _Kanboard_.
+Also since version 2 there is a new drop down box feature, with which you can choose predefined user presets to quickly switch to a predefined url.

 Screenshots